- Economic Development

 National Shrimp Festival in Gulf Shores (October)

-Greek Fest three days of food, dancing, music and culture at Annunciation Greek Orthodox Church (November)
+Greek Fest, three days of food, dancing, music and culture at Annunciation Greek Orthodox Church (October)

-Find out more about events in the Mobile Bay area by visiting the City of Mobile calendar.
+Find out about more food events in the Mobile Bay area at www.cityofmobile.org/calendar.